 Use the following resources for step-by-step instructions and guidance in completing the First Contact Survey and the PNP Profile.
-Test administrators can choose to complete these tasks in one of two places: by selecting the icons on the View Student screen in Educator Portal before the opening of the fall window or by selecting the icons in the Instruction and Assessment Planner after the opening of the fall window.
+Test administrators can choose to complete these tasks in one of two places: by selecting the icons on the View Student screen in Educator Portal or by selecting the icons in the Instruction and Assessment Planner after the opening of the optional instructionally embedded assessment window.